 A person who gives foot treatment but is not on the register is called a Foot Health Practitioner.

 Treat and diagnose conditions of the foot, some of the more specialist treatments are covered in later pages.

 - Nail Cutting: Ideal if you are unable to cut your own nails, or have nails that are difficult to cut.

 - Callus: This is an area of hard or rough skin and can appear on areas of the foot where there is excess pressure.
 Some people are more prone to developing calluses.
 Formation is a normal process

 whereby the body tries to protect itself.
 If left untreated calluses can become unsightly and uncomfortable and can also split, leading to infection.
-At BFC we gently remove hard skin, apply
+At Bushey Foot Clinic we gently remove hard skin,

 - Corns: These are small areas of callus that have formed into a conical shape and can appear on areas of the foot where there is excess pressure.
 Corns can also appear between the toes – these are